scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Introduction
 ------------

-See :cite:`hume48` A typical grocery retailer offers consumers thousands of promotions every week to attract more consumers and thus improve their economic performance (Tanusondjaja et al., 2016).
+A typical grocery retailer offers consumers thousands of promotions every week to attract more consumers and thus improve their economic performance (Tanusondjaja et al., 2016).
 Studies by Walters and Jamil (2002, 2003) found that about 39% of all items purchased during an inter-category grocery were specials of the week and about 30% of consumers